 Prior to elected office, John spent a decade managing his own law firm, representing crime victims and small business clients.
-He was also involved in several high-profile cases ranging from the federal Salmon-scam to the Pierce County Racketeering trials.
+He was also involved in several high-profile cases ranging from the federal Salmon-scam cases, to the Pierce County Racketeering trials.
 John represented tribal members in Washington and Oregon attempting to recover their treaty fishing rights, becoming a well-known trial lawyer.
-John’s combination of skills as a trial lawyer, negotiator, agency head, economic development executive and his far-reaching contacts in the government and business community make him invaluable in complex negotiations and settlements.
+John was appointed regularly to represent defendants in murder, rape, and death penalty cases.